Sexual Harassment in Nightlife Entertainment Spots: Mitigation and Prevention

 Awareness-raising campaign targeted to a wider public, including potential victims and witnesses of nightlife sexual harassment.

 Efus contributes knowledge and expertise acquired over the course of three decades in the prevention at local level of gender discrimination and sexual violence.
-Apart from fostering exchanges on the needs of European cities, Efus will provide the consortium with literature produced throughout Europe on existing innovative and efficient practices for the prevention and control of violence and sexual harassment at night.
+Apart from fostering exchanges on the needs of European cities, Efus will provide the consortium with literature produced throughout Europe on existing innovative and efficient practices for the prevention of and fight againstviolence and sexual harassment at night.
 Furthermore, Efus will be responsible for identifying within its network five European cities (apart from Ljubljana and Vilnius) that are interested in implementing awareness sessions and trainings for relevant local nightlife stakeholders.
 Lastly, Efus will disseminate the project’s results within its 250-member network of European cities and beyond, as well as raise awareness on the issue of sexual harassment at night.

 Led by the Centre for Crime Prevention in Lithuania the SHINE project gathers, apart from Efus, the University of Maribor , the University of Vilnius, the Municipality of Vilnius and the Municipality of Ljubljana.